Treaty of Cateau-Cambrésis

 The Treaty of Cateau-Cambrésis (Note: Also known as the Peace of Cateau-Cambrésis.) in April 1559 ended the Italian Wars (1494–1559).
 It consisted of two separate treaties, one between England and France on 2 April, and another between France and Spain on 3 April.
 Although he was not a signatory, both were approved by Emperor Ferdinand I, since many of the territorial exchanges concerned states within the Holy Roman Empire.

 Henry II of France abandoned claims on the Italian states ruled by Philip II of Spain (the southern kingdoms of Naples, Sicily, and Sardinia, along with the Duchy of Milan in the north), restored an independent Savoy, returned Corsica to Genoa, and formally recognised the Protestant Elizabeth I as queen of England, rather than her Catholic cousin, Mary, Queen of Scots.
 In exchange, France strengthened its southern, eastern and northern borders, confirming the occupation of the Three Bishoprics and the recapture of Calais from England.

 Background

 The Italian Wars between the House of Valois and the House of Habsburg began in 1494, and lasted for over 60 years.
 For much of this period, Spain and the Holy Roman Empire were ruled by Emperor Charles V until he abdicated in January 1556 and divided his possessions.
 The lands of the Habsburg monarchy, often referred to as "Austria", went to his brother Ferdinand, who was also elected Holy Roman Emperor.
 His son Philip II of Spain, who married Mary I of England in July 1554, already ruled the Spanish Netherlands and Milan in his own right.
-To these possessions were added the Spanish Empire, Naples, Sicily, and Sardinia.
+The Spanish Empire, Naples, Sicily, and Sardinia were added to these possessions.